Euro 2020 plan lauded in cash-strapped continent

 "Europe is an easily accessible place, with flights of one or two hours, compared to the World Cup in a place like the USA, where it is six hours from one side to the other.

 "There's a lot of cheap flights these days, they could get the airlines involved," Hargreaves said.
-(Additional reporting by Karolos Grohmann, Daniel Alvarenga in Lisbon, Gennady Fyodorov in Moscow and Terry Daley in Rome, Editing by Clare Fallon)
+(Additional reporting by Karolos Grohmann, Daniel Alvarenga in Lisbon and Gennady Fyodorov in Moscow, Editing by Clare Fallon)